knapiontek/trend/README.md

 - Green candles are bigger
 - More consecutive green bars, red bars alone
 - Big low wicks in the candles (hammers)

+### Short Squeeze - False Break Out

+- Close with loss if build-up is observed

+### 3 EMA technique (50,100,150 EMA)

+- All 3 EMA's are parrallel
+- Enter trade when price dip and reverse from 50 EMA
+- Stop-loss at the lowest pull-back, enter trade when price cross back 50 EMA